 What you’ll learn to do: identify common habits that lead to success in college

-People go to college for a range of different reasons, and so college success means different things for different people.
+People go to college for a range of different reasons, and so the phrase “college success” can mean different things for different people.
 Traditionally, college was a place some young adults went after high school to explore courses and majors before settling into a job path.
-According to a 2015 UCLA survey, most people currently go to college for one or more of 7 main reasons
+According to a 2019 survey, most people choose to attend college for one or more reasons:

 - To be able to get a better job

 - To gain a general education and appreciation of ideas

 - To be able to make more money

 - To learn more about things that interest me

 - To get training for a specific career